mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 - participate by asking for peer help using shared terms (see Mi below)

 **Example - 2019-03-18 - Sh & Th in the same session as Vignette A.**

 We can contrast Th's general lack of confidence in coding and other peer activities (where she remains on the periphery) with her strong ability to share back progress and decisions during the end of session playtesting.

 using language afforded by GDPs?

 HERE INCLUDE  excerpt -  1.05 - Looking for Th using GDP language - as well ask drawing on other home interests.
+FIND THIS EXCERPT

+In the language of double stimulation, a tension of relative inactivity at times is overcome by invitation to play test and resulting interaction.
+In AT the change of activity is a shift in scope of activity system.
+To a wider objective of making an engaging game.

 **Discussion**